IBM/max-model-prediction-os/index.md

    You can customize the behavior of the deployed microservice by setting environment variables.
 For example, you can enable [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) support by setting the `CORS_ENABLE` variable in the deployment configuration to `true`.
 If CORS is enabled (which it is not by default) client applications that run in a web browser can call the microservice endpoints.

 1. Click the **Scaling** link to configure how many copies of the deployed microservice you want to run.
-In this lab the default setting of 1 is sufficient because there are no other applications or services deployed that utilize this service.
+In this lab the default setting of 1 is sufficient because you are the only user who will utilize this service.

    ![Configure scaling](https://github.com/IBM/max-model-prediction-os/raw/master/doc/images/ui_configure_scaling.png)